 Nationals who wish to visit Slovakia with an ETIAS need to have a valid Canadian machine-readable passport in order to be able to apply for the travel authorisation.
 The form will have a section that will require applicants to enter their passport details including the passport number, country, and date of issue as well as its expiry date.

 Once approved, an ETIAS permit will be electronically associated with a specific passport.
 This means that if the passport used during the ETIAS application expires, it will be necessary to apply for a new ETIAS for Slovakia using the new passport number.
 Similarly, Canadian citizens with more than one passport due to dual citizenship need to choose one of their passports to apply for ETIAS with and make sure to use the same document when travelling to Slovakia.

 Slovakia is an underrated tourist destination with countless reasons to visit —from outdoor activities to winter sports, hiking, museums, and delicious cuisine.
 It is much safer and less crowded than some more widely popular European alternatives.

 When is the best time of year to visit Slovakia?
-That would depend on the type of activities you enjoy the most.
-Those wishing to try skiing, snowboarding, or other winter sports, it’s best to visit Slovakia between November and February.
+That would depend on the type of activities one enjoys the most.
+For those wishing to try skiing, snowboarding, or other winter sports, it is best to visit Slovakia between November and February.
 Alternatively, for hikers, birdwatchers or travellers eager to try bear watching, paragliding, skydiving or boating, the months between April and October offer the best conditions.